 Virginia College Application Week

 Degree completion starts with an application.
 For the past five years, the State Council of Higher Education for Virginia has partnered with the Virginia Secretary’s Office on Education, the Council of Independent Colleges in Virginia and national education non-profit ECMC to coordinate Virginia College Application Week (VCAW).
 Today, we continue to carry on this annual event, as we work toward increasing the number of students accessing and succeeding in higher education throughout the commonwealth.
 This academic year’s events were held during the week of November 13–17, 2017.
 The purpose of College Application Week is to provide a structured opportunity and resources for Virginia high school, seniors at participating schools, to apply to at least one postsecondary institution.
 In 2016, over 10,000 applications were submitted to institutions throughout the event week.
+Data is still being collected for 2017.

 Higher education institutions are invited to support VCAW host sites in a variety of ways, including: